DKW87/ezGrocery/README.md

   What is to come:
 - multiple, recurring and sectioned lists;
-- navigation and settings screens for customization and list access;
 - jump to last opened list when opening the app;
+- list navigation screen;
+- settings screen with initial customization;
+- more customization options;
 - ghost items (items you don't want returned in your list next time);
-- synchronize your lists to your Google Drive.
+- synchronize lists to your Google Drive.

 And more to come!